45North75/whistle/README.md

 and feel free to contribute bug-fixes.

 ### A Lisp for Web Scraping
 Web scraping should be simple.
-Right now, there's no good way to interact seamlessly with a browser and a parsed DOM using an invariant syntax.
-Generally, you need to pick between an HTML parsing approach, or a headless browser approach with code injection.
-If you want to use both, you will need to work across a combination of different syntaxes, data structures, and design philosophies depending on which libraries you combine to get this done.

-Wsil offers a second option.
-As a high level abstraction layer on top of Cheerio, Axios and Puppeteer, Wsil unites these libraries with a shared set of types, and an invariant syntax.
-In addition to providing syntax advantages, Wsil offers a collection of interoperable types which allow clean interactions between data collected from all of the underlying libraries.
+It's not.
+Does this help matters?
+No, not even remotely.
+But it keeps you from having to learn a new library, instead you can learn an entire new language.
+Much easier.
+It even has a creative name _WSIL_ Web Scraping in Lisp!
+Amazing, right?

 ### Why TypeScript

 TypeScript may appear to be an odd, or even bad, choice for implementing a programming language.
+Why implemented a language in a language that's implemented in arguably the most obnixous language on the market?

 The objective here is not to create a blazingly fast new programming language to replace an existing one.
-Instead, Wsil is a designed to be an abstraction layer *on top existing web scraping tools*.
-TypeScript provides access to some of the most powerful web scraping tools, while also allowing access to JavaScript without needing a forign-function interface.
-Since the target user-base for this language would have experience developing in JavaScript and TypeScript anyway, this also opens up the project to contributions and extensions from the sorts of developers who would benefit most from the language.
+The objective isn't even to write a _good_ programming language.
+The objective here is to make sure I never have to fight with Clojure's web scraping utilities again.
+Yes, _I wrote an entire language rather than reconfigure my IDE to manage this for me_.
+You're welcome.

 ### Examples

-A pure Wsil script:

 ```clojure
 (def! pages ["http://example.com" "http://news.ycombinator.com"])